build-on-aws/content/posts/Identifying-Proxy-Metrics-for-Sustainability-Optimization/index.md

     * `17% = 600 / 3456`
 * AnyCompany’s optimization goal for this KPI should to increase  `vCPU-Hours` of provisioned EC2 instances

 To optimize their architecture, AnyCompany can use [EC2 Auto Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/what-is-amazon-ec2-auto-scaling.html) to have processing nodes scale-up only when nightly processing job starts, and then scales-down.
 Following that change, evaluate the identified proxy metric, and consider [right-sizing the EC2 instance](https://docs.aws.amazon.com/whitepapers/latest/cost-optimization-right-sizing/tips-for-right-sizing-your-workloads.html), if required. *T*his optimization also reduces EC2 cost as environment is right-sized and scales up/down as needed.
-Refer to AWS WA Sustainability Pillar best practice [[SUS02-BP01 Scale workload infrastructure dynamically](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/sus_sus_user_a2.html)].
+Implementing this change aligns with the best practice outlined in the AWS Well Architected Sustainability Pillar to use [minimum amount of hardware](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/sus_sus_hardware_a2.html), and [scale underlying infrastructure dynamically](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/sus_sus_user_a2.html).

 ### S3 storage